bjhaid/bjhaid.github.io/_posts/2019-05-10-staticchecking-go.md

 ```

 it compiles, this is surprising!?
 The variable here is also declared but not
-used, it could be part of the public API of the package, or truly in this case
-unused. ~~(I have searched online and can not find an explanation for this
+used (I have searched online and can not find an explanation for this behavior,
-behavior, if you know why please drop me a comment)~~.
-In my quest to reinforce
+if you know why please drop me a comment).
+In my quest to reinforce opinions
-opinions similar to that of golang, I found a cool tool
+similar to that of golang, I found a cool tool
-[staticcheck](https://staticcheck.io/docs/) which will catch unused variables
+[staticcheck](https://staticcheck.io/docs/) which will catch unused variables of
-of this nature and does even much more.
+this nature and does even much more.

 ```bash
 $> staticcheck will_not_compile_file_scope.go